yhzhang0128/egos-2000/references/README.md

 * [2022.04] Add a simple boot loader `earth/earth.S`; Remove dependency on the Freedom Metal library
 * [2022.04] Add `_write()` and `_sbrk()` in `library/libc`; Remove the Freedom Metal library entirely
 * [2022.04] Enrich `struct grass` in order to improve clarity of the architecture
-* [2022.04] Experiment with RISC-V PMP and memory exception handling
+* [2022.04] Experiment with RISC-V Physical Memory Protection (PMP) and memory exception handling

 **Iteration #5**